 Our goals are to get justice for families and to make sure they do not needlessly suffer financially.

-Wrongful death is a statutory claim the spouse and “next of kin” have if there is sufficient evidence that the death was caused by the maliciously intentional or negligent actions or failure to act of a person and/or company.
+Wrongful death is a statutory claim the spouse and “next of kin” have if there is sufficient evidence of maliciously intentional or negligent actions or failure to act of a person and/or company.
 Because of this claim, the family has the right to sue for compensation, and thereby get some justice.

-In most states, the parent of an adult child has a wrongful death claim if the child was not married and does not have children.
+In most states, the parent of an adult child can sue if the child was not married and does not have children.
 You need to contact a lawyer to find out what legal rights you have.